gluschenko/panlingo/README.md

 ## Key concerns

-- ❌ Avoid forks or modifications of the original code.
+- Zero-dependency development.
-- ✅ Extend the original code through wrappers.
+- The original code of libraries (CLD2, CLD3, FastText, Whatlang) is used as submodules without additional modifications or improvements.
+Third-party code is not included into this repository.
-- ❌ Preserve the original library behavior without breaking changes.
+- Preserve the original library behavior without breaking changes.

 ## Features